Colombia - Profile

 - Some of the cays and reefs further north, such as Serrana, Serranilla and Roncador also belong to Colombia, which maintains a military presence on these cays.
 Boats that have sought shelter there have been visited by the military, but have been allowed to stay.

-Use great care when banking here, especially outside of the centro area, and carrying large amounts of cash.
+Use great care when banking in Colombia, especially outside of the main cities, and carrying large amounts of cash.
 Perhaps use a taxi for return trips to your boat.
 Be aware that in a bank others may see you counting out large sums or you may be marked as a good target.

 Colombia is a major drug-smuggling area, and police and customs are especially active on the north coast, San Andrés Island and in other tourist resorts.
 Penalties for possession are up to 12 years' imprisonment.
 Searches are frequent and one should beware of anyone claiming to be a plainclothes policeman.
 Apparently foreign visitors have also been set up by police with planted drugs, so caution is essential.
 Walking alone at night is to be avoided as this is dangerous in many towns.
 The Tourist Office (CNT) will advise on the dangerous areas.